-If you have a gaming or social app, you can probably have a creativity pass for this one.
+If you have a gaming, social, or healthcare app, you can probably have a creativity pass for this one.
 If you have a business or utility app, its name should be somewhat relevant to its functionality.
 Users are less likely to check out an app if they have no idea what the app is for.
 This doesn’t mean your app’s name has to be boring (sorry, calculator apps, that you get names like Calculator+, Calculator•, Calculator#, and Calculator!, but you’re kinda the exception here).
 It just means your app’s name has to paint a picture of the functionality associated with it (Travel Wallet).
 Be creative, but make sure your app’s name also gives users an idea of what it actually does.

 5. Be Available.

 There are few things more shameful than choosing a name for your app that you are unable to reserve a web domain for (http://www.get<appname>.com will never sound right).
 Remember, the number one marketing tool for any app is its web site, and if you can’t reserve a web domain that matches the name of your app, you should probably find a new name for your app.
 Now if you have a name that you absolutely love, but the .com is already taken, then it’s time to get creative.
 An increasingly common trend in the web world is to use lesser-known web domain suffixes like “.ly”, “.me”, “.be” or “.at” to break apart a name across the url.
 Ever heard of “about.me”?
 Chances are the founders of that service landed on that name because “aboutme.com” was already taken.
 Check out this complete list of top-level web domains to see how you can keep your cool app name by using lesser known web domains.